DFE-Digital/dfe-job-descriptions/DevOps Engineer/SeniorDevOpsEngineer.md

 You will work with user researchers, product managers, designers, business analysts, delivery managers and content specialists as part of a multi-disciplinary team to directly deliver better outcomes for users.
 You will innovate to radically transform how public services are delivered and improved.

-As a DevOps Engineer, you will be using the latest technologies and trends, whilst delivering working software early and often.
+As a Senior DevOps Engineer, you will be using the latest technologies and trends, whilst delivering working software early and often.

-Working as part of a multi-disciplinary team, you’ll keep developing your skills to build a career as a Site Reliability Engineer as well as leading and coaching other DevOps engineers.
+Working as part of a multi-disciplinary team, you’ll keep developing your skills to build a career as a DevOps Engineer as well as leading and coaching other DevOps engineers.

 ## You will: